partners for life

 If you think you may be eligible, next step is to track down your National Insurance (NI) number.
 This will be crucial in making extra contributions and starting the whole top-up and claim process – basically you won’t get very far without it!
 If you’re not sure what yours is and you can’t find it in your own records, call Her Majesty’s Revenue and Customs (HMRC) on +44 191 203 7010.
 They will verify you over the phone and then send your NI number out to you in writing.
 Once you have your NI number, establish how long you worked in the UK (using the tips in the previous section), and then call our Pensions Team to see how we can help you top up and eventually start claiming the UK State Pension.

 Being able to claim the UK State Pension later in life can be an excellent boost to your post-retirement income.
-If you have any further queries in relation to your eligibility, costs, or anything else regarding the UK Pension – get in touch today on 08 9301 2200 or via our website.
+If you have any further queries in relation to your eligibility, costs, or anything else regarding the UK Pension, get in touch with our UK Pension Transfer specialists on 08 9301 2200 or via our website.

 Thinking about becoming a client?